Who We Are

 We are a community of contemplative Roman Catholic nuns of the Cistercian Order.

 We live a simple but intense vocation of liturgy, manual labor, and the search for God through deep contemplative prayer.
-Sharing in the joys and sufferings experienced by every human, we embrace with quiet zeal God’s will for us: to give our lives to praising Him and to interceding for the salvation of mankind.
+Sharing in the joys and sufferings experienced by every human being, we embrace with quiet zeal God’s will for us: to give our lives to praising Him and to interceding for the salvation of mankind.

 In 1098, a small group of Benedictine monks in France founded a new monastery where they could live their vows more fervently.
 As they grew, they founded many more monasteries throughout Europe.
 The Cistercian Order now has houses all over the world in which monks and nuns continue to embrace a simple but intense life of liturgy, manual labor, and the search for God through deep contemplative prayer.